wplandingkit/docs/php-api.md

 registration, etc.

 ## Usage

+TODO - once we have all the examples in, let's break it all down a little more so if flows better and builds knowledge instead of throwing out big snippets.

 ### Inserting a new domain into the database

 You may create new domains using the `wplk_add_domain()` function.
 The function will return a `WPLK_Domain` object on